 Since rarely AirAsia will offer this price again, it is still considered cheap if you are able to book around RM600 to RM800.
 Do FOLLOW us on Facebook & Instagram for flight ticket & hotel promotions.

-With AirAsia X flight, we arrived morning 8am at Shin Chitose Airport which is 45 mins away from Sapporo City.
-Upon arriving Hokkaido, weather was negative 15 degree Celsius and visibility was very low even our plane couldn’t move upon landing and needed tow truck assistance to the gate.
+With AirAsia X flight, we arrived morning 8 am at Shin Chitose Airport which is 45 mins away from Sapporo City.
+Upon arriving Hokkaido, weather was negative 15 degree Celsius and visibility were very low even our plane couldn’t move upon landing and needed tow truck assistance to the gate.

 Weather Condition Upon Arriving Hokkaido

 Shin Chitose Airport is an attraction itself.
 With plenty of dining option available, it is the best starting point to fill our tummy with authentic Japanese food!

 Food hunt starts!
 Ebisoba Ichigen – Shrimp & Salt Ramen